Frequently Asked Questions

 Where can I find classification information?

 What specific skills do I need to acquire to make myself more marketable?

-Each position has a different set of skills that are needed to be successful.
+Each position has a different set of skill that are needed to be successful.
 Skills that are common to a large number of classifications include proficiency in Microsoft Office programs (i.e. Word, Excel, Access, Outlook and PowerPoint), knowledge of medical terminology, proficiency in web development applications, as well as other skills and abilities.
-Using Skillsoft is a good way to develop and enhance your computer and other skills.
+Learning and Development offers a number of resources to help enhance your skills for career development.

 What courses at the undergraduate level are eligible for tuition assistance and do they have to be related to their current position?

 University staff members who do not already hold a Bachelor’s degree or equivalent can use the University of Iowa tuition assistance program to obtain one.
 All undergraduate courses that are part of an undergraduate degree program are considered work-related and therefore eligible for assistance for those participants who currently do not hold an undergraduate degree.
 We strongly encourage all supervisors to support this perspective.
 Individual departments will need to look at additional issues such as work coverage to determine whether it is appropriate to grant flex or vacation time for individuals to attend classes during normal work hours.

 What factors determine if a merit position should be reclassified?

 The most important factor is that the employee is performing work outside of their current classification on a regular and ongoing basis.

 How do I go about expanding my job responsibilities in my current job?